 About the Partnership

-As we enter the era of precision medicine, treating molecularly defined patients, poor representation of some cancer types, insufficient numbers to capture the genetic diversity of cancer, lack of clinical outcome data and lack of comparison to normal reference sample limit the use of the current set of cell lines.
+As we enter the era of precision medicine, treating molecularly defined patient cohorts, poor representation of some cancer types, insufficient numbers to capture the genetic diversity of cancer, lack of clinical outcome data and lack of comparison to normal reference sample limit the use of the current set of cell lines.
 Novel cell culturing methods such as organoid derivation have revolutionised our ability to derive cell line models from both healthy and diseased tissue, and have the potential to overcome these limitations.

 Organoids are a long-term culture system which allow cells to be grown in specialised 3D culture conditions that maintain the stem cell population as well as much of the cell/tissue architecture found in vivo.
 Cancer organoid models have been shown to recapitulate features of the original tissue/tumour and can model clinically relevant drug responses.
 Through generating large numbers of molecularly characterised organoid models, and performing drug sensitivity screens, we aim to identify new cancer treatments.